 States and nations have long faced challenges to ensure that citizens can vote freely and fairly.
 According to Alexander Keyssar’s award-winning book, The Right to Vote: The Contested History of Democracy in the United States (Basic Books 2000, Revised 2009), this has always been true for elections in America.
 With each presidential, state, or municipal election, the right to vote has expanded and contracted, events which Keyssar groups into chronological chapters spanning from the 1700s to 2009.
 Complete with a fascinating appendix of graphs that chart rights and requirements to vote by group, including suffrage requirements from 1776 to 1790 and Native American voting rights and laws in force from 1870 to 1920, Keyssar demonstrates that the process and practice of voting and partisanship has changed over time, under competing ideas and ideals of democracy.

 In later chapters, Keyssar offers an overview about how the physical act of voting has changed.
 In addition to fundamental changes decided by constitutional conventions from 1790 to the 1850s, some state constitutions or statutes authorized written ballots and poll lists to protect against fraud, gradually replacing handwritten ballots with printed ballots.
-Questions about who gets the right to vote, how, and by whom that right is granted also are explored in the Museum’s new special exhibition When Women Lost the Vote: A Revolutionary Story, 1776-1807.
-The exhibition brings to life the stories of women and free people of color who legally held the right to vote in Revolutionary–era New Jersey.
+Questions about who gets the right to vote, how, and by whom that right is granted also are explored in the Museum’s 2020-21 special exhibition When Women Lost the Vote: A Revolutionary Story, 1776-1807.
+The exhibition brought to life the stories of women and free people of color who legally held the right to vote in Revolutionary–era New Jersey.

 As we cast our ballots and reflect on the promise of citizenship in the lead up to and on Election Day, Nov.
 3, 2020, we continue the national story of potential in the early years of America’s Revolutionary experiment.
 In this excerpt from Keyssar, read how the Revolutionary War influenced national, state, and municipal governments, along with how their individual residents and non-residents viewed expanded rights and access to the polls.